jceneziojr/sysidentpygui/paper/paper.md

 # Future Work

-`SysIdentPyGUI` aims to be as self-maintaining as possible and up to date comparing to `SysIdentPy`.
-However, some features aren't available yet, like the Narx Neural Network.
-But they will be analyzed and deployed eventually, as well as the new features developed in the package.
+`SysIdentPyGUI` aims to be as self-maintaining as possible and to stay up-to-date compared to `SysIdentPy`.
+However, some features, such as the Narx Neural Network, are not yet available.
+Nevertheless, they will be analyzed and deployed in due course, along with any new features developed in the package.

 # References